Is it bad for me to breastfeed my baby at the hospital?

 The health benefits of colostrum through breastfeeding might not be worth it, however.
 Generally speaking, I don’t recommend that birth mothers breastfeed their babies for two reasons.
 The first is that it will cause your milk to come in, and this can be very painful, especially when you will only be breastfeeding for a few days.
 This is another good issue to discuss with your doctor.

-The second reason is that breastfeeding will almost certainly make it harder for you to go through with the adoption.
+The second reason is that breastfeeding your baby to be adopted will almost certainly make it harder for you to go through with the adoption.
 Breastfeeding is an opportunity to further bond with your baby, and the more bonding that happens, the harder it is to detach.
 Again, talk with your doctor about the benefits of breastfeeding, and consider whether these are outweighed by the difficulty you will have in detaching from your baby when the time comes.

 If you choose not to breastfeed, and later decide to parent your baby, your doctor (or a lactation expert) can tell you how to successfully start breastfeeding later during the post-partum period.